 CVRTC has obtained funding to build a bridge and to finish the last mile of trail into downtown Shippensburg.
-Construction should begin sometime in 2013 or 2014.
+Engineering is under way now and construction should begin sometime in 2015.
 CVRTC also recently purchased the old railroad corridor between Newville and Carlisle.
-We will soon begin a study to determine how to proceed with development.
+A master plan has been completed and we are now seeking funding to start development.
 Completing of both projects will connect the business districts of Shippensburg and Carlisle along with the campuses of Shippensburg University and Dickinson College.

 CVRTC is an all-volunteer, non-profit, charitable corporation dedicated to conservation, historic preservation, recreation and alternative transportation in the Cumberland Valley of Pennsylvania through the development of multi-use trails along former railroad corridors and other areas.
 CVRTC is qualified as a tax-exempt charitable organization under Section 501(c)(3) of the Internal Revenue Code.
 Contributions and dues (less the value of premiums, if any) are tax-deductible to the extent permitted by law.

 Members are entitled to receive Trail-Gram, to attend and vote at membership meetings, to attend board meetings and to seek election as directors.
 Member involvement in all aspects of the organization is needed.